shah-rohan/SmartMap/README.md

 -m : Maximum number of alignments for a read to be processed.
 Default 50.\
 -s : Minimum score for Bowtie2 display.
 Default 0 (unscored).\
 -v : N for N-fold cross-validation.
 Default 1 (no cross-validation).\
 -c : Flag for continuous output bedgraphs.
+Default off.\
+-S : Flag for strand-specific mode.
 Default off.

 -h : Display help message.

 ## Acknowledgments and Contact

-The MultiMapPrep and MultiMap tools were designed and written by Rohan Shah (rohanshah@uchicago.edu).
+These tools were designed and written by Rohan Shah (rohanshah@uchicago.edu).

 Contact Rohan Shah (rohanshah@uchicago.edu) or Alex Ruthenburg (aruthenburg@uchicago.edu) with questions, comments, or issues.